scrabbletank/farhome-rules/rulesdoc.md

 Your experience with spell scrolls enables you to create spell scrolls for spells you don't know.
 You may research any spell at or below your casting level.
 Researching a spell costs double the normal costs for creating a spell scroll and takes 1 week of work for spells below 4th level, adding an additional week for every level at 4th and above.
 You add 1 Terrible die to the challenge roll, creating the spell scroll on success.

-#### Constitution
-*Requires 7th Level*

-Each point of Stamina increases your max wounds by 2 instead of 1.

 ___
 ### Advanced

 #### Iron Grip
-*Requires Brutal Strikes, 3 Strength*
+*Requires Brutal Strikes, 4 Strength*

 You can wield a Two-Handed weapon as if it was One-Handed, using either One or Two-Handed proficiency for the attack.
 You cannot dual wield while holding a Two-Handed weapon, but you can equip a shield.

 #### Quick Attacks
-*Requires Fast Attacks, 3 Dexterity, 10th Level*
+*Requires Fast Attacks, 3 Dexterity, 15th Level*

 Reduces the cost of basic attacks by 1 AP.

 #### Split Mind
-*Requires Enduring Concentration, 3 Intelligence*
+*Requires Enduring Concentration, 4 Intelligence, 10th Level*

 You can concentrate on 2 separate spells at once, as long as these spells have different targets.
 Persistent effects, such as _Shroud of Darkness_ have no targets, and creatures inside the spells area do not count as already targeted for Split Mind.

 #### Lay on Hands
-*Requires Blessed Healing, 3 Charisma*
+*Requires Blessed Healing, 3 Charisma, 10th Level*

 You have a natural gift for healing, and are able to channel healing magic without the aid of a Codex.
-You may spend 5 AP to heal a single wound from a creature you touch.
+You may spend 4 AP to heal 2 wounds from a creature you touch.
 This can be used up to your Charisma score, after which you must take a long rest to regain this feat.

 #### Jinx
-*Requires Potent Curses, 4 Willpower*
+*Requires Potent Curses, 4 Willpower, 10th Level*

 You may affect the same creature with two different curses, instead of one.
 You gain 1 superior die to your saving throw when you are the target of a curse.